 The son of newspaper editor J. Jonah Jameson, it's his trip to Counter-Earth that kicks off the plot of the series, as Venom and Carnage hijack it to go to the planet, Peter gets blamed for the shuttle disappeared, and it's his message for help that motivated Peter to go takes the Solaris II to Counter Earth.
 While on Counter-Earth, John has become the leader of a resistance movement against the High Evolutionary.

 - Adaptation Origin Connection: His Man-Wolf form here is the result of experiments the High Evolutionary performed on him as opposed to finding a powerful gem on the moon.

 - Beast Man: This show was the first time John's Man-Wolf form appeared outside of comics.

-- The Leader: After being captured and experimented on, he becomes the leader of the Resistance.
+- The Leader: After being captured by the High Evolutionary, experimented on, and escaping, he becomes the leader of the Resistance.

 - Our Werewolves Are Different: Like his comic counterpart, he can transform into Man-Wolf.
 This incarnation, however, is due to the High Evolutionary trying to find a way to turn humans into Bestials.

 - Voiced by: Kim Hawthorne